Business

 To identify the candidates who have made it this far and analyze how they performed in the past, you may verify references and check their social media profiles, such as LinkedIn.
 The basic purpose is to ascertain whether or not the candidate will be a suitable fit for your business, both in terms of skill set and personality.

 When it comes to selecting freelancers specifically, you can also look at their client testimonials or reviews, which are readily available through Upwork.
+If you want to dig deeper, you can also use a public records lookup tool to verify the identity of the freelancer.

 Hire the best talent